bkonkle/nakago/website/docs/features/dependency-injection.md

 ## Invoking Dependencies

-To pull dependencies out of the container, use `i.get(&TAG).await?` or `i.get_type::<T>().await?`.
+To pull dependencies out of the container, use `i.get(&TAG).await?` or `i.get::<T>().await?`.
 If a dependency isn't available, the container will return an `inject::Error::NotFound` result.
 This is often performed within a `provide` function from the `Provider` trait, but it is also used often at entry points to bootstrap an application.

 ```rust
 let repo = i.get(&TAG).await?;